Home

 Hulda married again, at age 22, to William Andrew Collins (1877-1947), on Sept.
 10, 1908.
 He was the son of Charley and Sally (Collins) Bishop.
 (William's birth year has been given also as 1872 and 1883.)
 Hulda and William went on to have at least one daughter, Octavus Collins (born 1910).

 When the 1910 federal census was taken, Frank's family of children was divided.
 Daughter Laura (age eight) resided in the home of her widowed grandmother, 60-year-old Susan Male in Philippi.
 Son Harold (age eight) and Chester (age five) lived with their mother Hulda and step-father William A. Collins in Philippi, as next door neighbors to Frank's parents Hiram "Poke" and Margaret (Minerd) Mayle and just a few houses away from Frank's brother Elsworth "Elzie" Mayle.
-Hulda's second husband William Collins was a laborer performing "odd jobs" as shown on the 1910 census.
+In the 1910 census, Hulda's second husband William Collins was a laborer performing "odd jobs."

 Sadly, son Harold Harley Mayle (1902-1914) died at the age of 12 in 1914, of causes unknown.